 ii) Pre-climate change baseline

-The concept of pre-climate change baseline (i.e., defining the range of natural variation) is rarely, if ever, considered by phenological mismatch studies; yet, establishing one in a system has important implications for the Cushing hypothesis in climate change and fundamental studies.
+The concept of pre-climate change baseline (i.e., defining the range of natural variation) is rarely, if ever, considered by phenological mismatch studies; yet, establishing one in a system has important implications for the Cushing hypothesis in both climate change and fundamental studies.
 Of the studies we considered, only 23% (9/40) of the studies began before the early 1980s, the same time as pronounced recent climate change began (REF).
 Even in this subset of studies, only X % had data from more than 2 years.
 This is also an issue with the phenological synchrony literature (Box 1), which does not necessarily consider the ecological consequences of shifts in synchrony (Kharouba et al. 2018).
 Even those studies with time-series that extend into decades before the 1980s do not explicitly define a pre-climate change baseline in synchrony (but see AO001, HMK031, HMK002).

-There are two implications of not establishing a pre-climate change baseline (Figure 2).
+There are several major implications of not establishing a pre-climate change baseline (Figure 2).
 First, these studies are implicitly assuming conditions of stationarity (i.e., a constant underlying probability distribution) before climate change occurred (Wolkovich et al. 2014).
 This is problematic when climate change has led to non-stationarity to different extents in different systems (Wolkovich et al. 2014).
-Without a defined pre-climate change baseline in the system, we do not know what the pre-climate change baseline should be and thus whether and to what magnitude we should predict a divergence in synchrony due to climate change (Figure 2a).
+Without a defined pre-climate change baseline in the system, we do not know whether and to what magnitude we should predict a divergence in synchrony due to climate change (Figure 2a).
 It is then further difficult to determine how much of the observed change in the interaction can be attributed to climate change, some other driver (for example, nutrient enrichment in lakes which also started well before 1980 (REF)), versus natural variation.
-In essence, knowledge of the pre-climate change baseline may rule out climate change and identify other drivers, which is key for the prioritization of conservation management decisions for threatened species.
+Thus, knowledge of the pre-climate change baseline may rule out climate change and identify other drivers, which is key for the prioritization of conservation management decisions for threatened species.

 Second, these studies confound a pre-climate change baseline with the peak of Cushing curve: that is, they assume that fitness was highest before climate change because the consumer’s timing was well matched to the resource’s (Figure 2b; Singer and Parmesan 2010).
 The resulting prediction is that climate change will necessarily change the relative timing of the interaction (i.e. non-stationarity) leading to a decline in the consumer’s fitness.
 However, without knowledge of the pre-climate change baseline, it is difficult to predict the direction and magnitude of fitness consequences due to climate change-driven shifts in synchrony (Figure 2c).
 An alternative hypothesis put forward by Singer and Parmesan (2010) suggests that in some contexts, ‘asynchrony’ (i.e. when the most energetically demanding phase of the consumer is not lined up with the peak resource availability) may be the pre-climate change baseline.
 They suggest that this can arise due to a pre-existing life history strategy (e.g., maximizing fecundity over mortality).
 In systems where asynchrony might be the baseline state, our ability to anticipate the effects of climate change will be even more challenging (Figure 2bc) as these interactions might become less (i.e. fitness increases) or even more mismatched (i.e. fitness decreases) with climate change.
 Theoretically, interactions might become less mismatched if the relative timing of the interaction is at either limit of the curve (e.g. bet-hedging in variable environments (Danforth 1999)) and if the phenology of the consumer and resource respond at different rates to climate change (Figure 2c).